 3).
 What's the best strategy for taking Social Security?
 Should I file and suspend?
 Will I be taxed?
-What happens to the remaining spouse?
+How much will the remaining spouse receive?

 4).
 Am I certain I won't run out of money in retirement and what can I do to reduce that possibly?

 5).
 What is my strategy for paying for Long Term Care?